vtexdocs/dev-portal-content/docs/guides/Integration-Guides/payments-integration-guide/payments-integration-pix-instant-payments-in-brazil.md

 - **The middleware must consistently respond within established response times.** We enforce a maximum response time of 5 seconds for homologation tests, as well as a maximum response time of 20 seconds to any other API request.

-While our protocol describes 9 endpoints for implementation, not all of them are applicable when integrating Pix instant payments.
+While our protocol describes nine endpoints for implementation, not all of them are applicable when integrating Pix instant payments.
 Regarding the two provider flows:

 - [Payment Flow](https://developers.vtex.com/docs/api-reference/payment-provider-protocol#get-/manifest): six endpoints that must be **mandatory** implemented.